aeden/epp-over-http/epp-over-http.markdown

 # Message Exchange

 HTTP servers that support EPP over HTTP must support HTTP requests with a single EPP frame.
-Servers MAY support multipart messages.
+Servers MAY support multipart messages with each part containing an EPP frame.

 When the body of the HTTP request contains a single EPP frame, the content type of the HTTP message MUST be "application/epp+xml".